Active: A fully initiated member of a sorority who is currently attending university.

 Alumna: An initiated member of a sorority who is no longer an undergraduate.
 Alumnae is the plural form, and alumn can also be used by members.

 Bid: An invitation for membership in a chapter.

-Carleton Sororities: Carleton's body that represents its three Panhellenic sororities.
+Carleton University Panhellenic Council: Carleton's body that represents its two Panhellenic sororities.

 Chapter: A local group of a national/international organization, designated by its own Greek letter name.